 So, why might our omega 3 levels become low?

 Problems in maintaining good levels of omega 3 in the body arise from the modern day diet or individual preferences not to consume fish.
-Some modern agricultural practises affect the amount of omega 3 available in commercially sold eggs, fish and meat.
+Some modern agricultural practices affect the amount of omega 3 available in commercially sold eggs, fish and meat.
 For example, hens reared indoors fed on grains will have a lower omega 3 content than hens reared outside that are fed on omega 3 containing plants as well as grains.

 It has also been found that most vegetable oils sold today which are high in polyunsaturated fats contain very little omega 3 and large amounts of omega 6 fatty acids.
-This is considered a problem as recent research has discovered that an excess of omega 6, which can be synthesised in the body, creates an imbalance that can interfere with production of beneficial prostaglandins needed for a healthy immune system and female health.
+This is considered a problem as recent research has discovered that an excess of omega 6, which can be synthesised in the body, creates an imbalance that can interfere with the production of beneficial prostaglandins needed for a healthy immune system and female health.

 When might we need more omega 3?